pws-pm/Cobalt/readme.md

 ## Generating Tokens.json

-Configure and save your `tokens.json` in the project folder file using these settings:
+Configure and save your `design.tokens.json` in the ./_input folder file using these settings:
 - **Color Mode:** `hex`
 - **Typography:** `yes`
 - **Grids:** `no`